covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Registration.md

 XMLPath: The path to  install.xml  of the add-on.

-After double clicking on  Autoreg, a dialog â as shown below â will appear.
+After double clicking on  Autoreg, a dialog ' as shown below ' will appear.

 *Figure 4: Value editor*